10 Murray Street

-10 Murray Street was the address of the State Offices building in Hobart, Australia, and the name by which the building is frequently known.
-It was a Brutalist office building located behind Parliament House and close to Salamanca Place.
-The building was fully occupied by the State Government of Tasmania and is located next to Parliament House.
-They were directly linked via a skyway.
+10 Murray Street was the address of the former State Offices building in Hobart, Australia, and the name by which the building was frequently known.
+It was a brutalist office building located behind Parliament House and close to Salamanca Place.
+The building was fully occupied by the Tasmanian Government, and was linked to Parliament House via a skyway.
 10 Murray Street was demolished in 2018 as part of the Parliament Square redevelopment.

 History

 Construction commenced of the State Offices building in July 1966 and was completed in 1969 The building has three ground floor levels, a reception level raised on broad steps above Murray Street, 10 floors of offices and a penthouse for the plant room and a caretaker's office.
 To avoid the expense of importing steel it was built of reinforced concrete with an externally expressed frame.
 The windows were recessed to avoid a glass curtain wall effect.
 The building was designed by the firm of Hartley Wilson and Partners, with the original design by Dirk Bolt and with later revisions by David Hartley Wilson.